Iptegrity.com has been nominated for the Reporting Europe Prize 2012.

 Member States

-European Union Member States are all considering policy options for the Internet and for copyright enforcement online.
-This section of Iptegrity.com discusses Internet policy initiatives in the EU Member States, with the exception of France and the UK which are discussed in individual sections of the site.
+This section of Iptegrity.com discusses Internet policy initiatives in the EU Member States, between 2008-2012, with the exception of France and Britain which are discussed in individual sections of the site.

 As the Zapatero government winds down and hands over to his rival Mariano Rajoy, the winner of the November 20 Spanish election, there is a little matter of copyright law to sort out.
 This is the so-called Ley Sinde ( Sinde’s law) which provided for blocking of websites deemed to infringe copyright.